HaskSy/Lucida/lucida-obsidian/Log/2025-03-20 (Important).md

 This one feels like way more simpler thing to design.
 Because:

 - There's really not much we can do, to limit user from writing bullshit
-- Syntax is secondary, will come up with somethinqg
+- Syntax is secondary, will come up with something
-- What's more important, is property testing, to actually forbid user's keyboard to type bullshit (Leaving compiler realm, I won't do this shit on with macro)
+- What's more important, is property testing, to actually forbid user's keyboard to type bullshit (Leaving compiler realm, I won't do this shit with macro)